Lenders mortgage insurance: Mortgage insurance in Australia

-The two main mortgage insurers in Australia are Genworth Financial and QBE LMI.
+The two main mortgage insurers in Australia are Helia and QBE LMI.
 Mortgage insurance is payable if the loan-to-value ratio (LTV, or LVR in Australia) is above 80%, or above 60% for low document loans.
-Some non-bank lenders obtain mortgage insurance for every loan irrespective of the LVR however it is paid for by the lender if the loan is below 80% LVR.
+Some non-bank lenders obtain mortgage insurance for every loan irrespective of the LVR, however it is paid for by the lender if the loan is below 80% LVR.

 LMI premiums are calculated using a sliding scale based on the loan amount and LVR.
 State government stamp duty may be payable on the premium.
-The premium can often be capitalised on top of the loan amount free of charge.
-Unlike in other countries, the LMI premium is a once off fee in Australia.
+The premium is often capitalised on top of the loan amount.
+Unlike in other countries, the LMI premium is a one-off fee in Australia.

-Many of the larger Australian lenders have the ability to auto approve lenders mortgage insurance in house without the need to refer a loan application directly to their preferred insurer.
-This is known as a Delegated Underwriting Authority (DUA).

 Mortgage insurance in Canada

-The Bank Act which governs banks as well as provincial laws governing credit unions and caisse populaires prohibit most regulated lending institutions from providing mortgages without loan insurance if LTV is greater than 80%.
+The Bank Act which governs banks as well as provincial laws governing credit unions and caisse populaires prohibit most regulated lending institutions from providing mortgages without insurance if the LTV is greater than 80%.
 The typical premium rates provided by Canada Mortgage and Housing Corporation are between 1% (for 80% LTV) and 2.75% (for 95% LTV) of the loan principal.